dee-pka/dee-pka/README.md

 - 📫 How to reach me **deepkanair8@gmail.com**
 ---

-**<b>📌 Daily Fact:</b>** September 12th is the day in 1952 that Strange occurrences, including a monster sighting, take place in Flatwoods, West Virginia.
+**<b>📌 Daily Fact:</b>** September 13th is the day in 1609 that Henry Hudson reaches the river that would later be named after him – the Hudson River.

 ---